GeunjeLEE/imagepullsecrets-manager/README.md

-# imagePullSecrets-manager
+# imagepullsecrets-manager
 Create and manage `secrets` to pull images from private registry (ECR or Docker Hub) for kubernetes pod

-imagePullSecrets-manager works as [a kubernetes cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) and easily creates and manages secrets to use as `imagePullSecrets`.
+imagepullsecrets-manager works as [a kubernetes cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) and easily creates and manages secrets to use as `imagePullSecrets`.

 ---